ducandu/spygame/docs/how_to_build_a_platformer_with_spygame.rst

 ======================================

 **IMPORTANT NOTE:** *All graphics used in this tutorial were taken from the game "The Lost Vikings" (c) 1992 by Silicon and Synapse
 (now Blizzard Entertainment Inc.).
-Please use these (in your own projects and repos) for demonstration purposes only and thereby mention this copyright statement!*
+Please use these (in your own projects and repos) for demonstration purposes only and then mention this copyright statement!*

 In this tutorial, we will be building a 2D platformer level from scratch using the spygame library.
 It will look roughly like this: